mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 ##### 2. [VotingToChangeMinThreshold.sol#L98](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/VotingToChangeMinThreshold.sol#L98)

-If the vote threshold is increased for changing the keys, and when voting ([KeysManager.sol#L454](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/KeysManager.sol#L454)) is deleted, it is not verified that the total number of voting keys remaining in the system is still greater than the current threshold and voting can in principle be terminated (see.
+If the vote threshold is increased for changing the keys or voting key ([KeysManager.sol#L454](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/KeysManager.sol#L454)) is deleted, it is not verified that the total number of voting keys remaining in the system is still greater than the current threshold and voting can in principle be finished (see.
 [VotingToChange.sol#L229](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/abstracts/VotingToChange.sol#L229)).
 As a result, a denial of service may occur.

 *Client: Yes, we have an [issue created on this topic](https://github.com/poanetwork/poa-network-consensus-contracts/issues/154) — it is assumed that if the threshold is higher than the number of validators, then you can vote for changing the implementation of `BallotsStorage`, which stores this threshold value because the voting for the change of implementation in such cases is not blocked.
 Please comment on it if you still see the problem given the above.
 I am thinking of solving this issue after the hard fork in order to save time now.
 Also at the stage of creating a vote for the change of threshold, we have such a test for the number of validators: [VotingToChangeMinThreshold.sol#L21](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/VotingToChangeMinThreshold.sol#L21) — although this is a test for the number of mining keys and not voting keys, we do not have validators with an empty voting key (theoretically and technically they might exist, but this is unlikely).*